History of the St Helens Church Building

 Trowell Church is a Grade 2 star listed building which has been on the site for many hundreds of years, in fact the first recorded reference to it may be found in the annals of York Minster, where it states that "An application was made by the Lord of the Manor in Trowell, for a Church to be established, at the request of the people."
 Trowell was then probably a Saxon settlement.

 Permission was granted in 801, which means that a Church may have been on this site for nearly 1200 years.
-Traces of the Saxon church are reputed to have been found under the present chancel.
+Traces of the Saxon church are reputed to have been found under the chancel when the floor was raised up around 1905.
 The next reference to the church is in the Domesday Book which quotes "Here is a priest and half a church and six acres of meadow".
 This was valued in the Confessor's time (1046) at 100 shillings; but in the Conqueror's time when the Domesday Book was written (1080) at 20 shillings.

 NOTE: The reference to "a priest and half a church" means that it was shared with another parish; in the case of Trowell, this was Cossall and the Rectors of Trowell received half the tythes of Cossall, this continued until they were commuted in 1787.

 The present chancel dates back to 1180, which is a very early example of Early English architecture, the fabric consisting of untrimmed masonry in thin courses.
 By this date Trowell was a well developed parish with a population of fifty.

 The lancet windows, filled-in priest's door, and a filled in archway which was to an earlier side chapel can be seen in these pictures.